Senior al-Qaida leader killed in US drone strike in Syria | DW | 23.10.2021

 Abdul Hamid al-Matar's death has been confirmed by the US military.
 It comes two days after a US outpost in Syria was attacked.

-The US military announced late Friday it had killed a senior al-Qaida leader during a drone strike in Syria.
+The US military announced late Friday it had killed a senior al-Qaida leader during a drone strike near the Suluk town in Syria.

 "A US airstrike today in northwest Syria killed senior al-Qaida leader Abdul Hamid al-Matar," Central Command spokesman Army Major John Rigsbee said in a statement.